The Richest People in the World in 2022

 Crypto Billionaires in 2022

-At least 10 people worldwide have seen their wealth climb into the billions thanks to the stratospheric rise of cryptocurrencies.
+Even amid the crypto winter, at least ten people worldwide have seen their wealth climb into the billions thanks to the stratospheric rise of cryptocurrencies.

 FTX now has one million users and a $32 billion valuation.

-Following Bankman-Fried is Brian Armstrong, the co-founder of cryptocurrency exchange Coinbase.
-It is the second-largest cryptocurrency exchange globally after Binance.
+Following Bankman-Fried is Changpeng Zhao, the co-founder of cryptocurrency exchange Binance.
+It is the largest exchange globally.

-Also on the list are co-founders of Gemini cryptocurrency exchange Cameron and Tyler Winklevoss, each with a net worth of $4 billion.
+Also on the list are co-founders of Gemini cryptocurrency exchange Cameron and Tyler Winklevoss, each with a net worth of over $2 billion.
 Like their rival, Mark Zuckerberg, they have their sights on building a metaverse.

 Will billionaire wealth continue to accumulate at record rates?
-If the invasion of Ukraine presses on, it will likely have broader structural outcomes.
+As the invasion of Ukraine presses on, it will likely have broader structural outcomes.

 Some argue that war is a great leveler, a force that has reduced wealth inequality, as seen in the aftermath of WWII.
 Others suggest that it increases wealth divergence, especially when the war is financed by public debt.
 Often, costs have become inflated due to war, putting pressure on low and middle-income households.

 Whether or not the war will have lasting effects on wealth distribution is an open question, however, if the pandemic serves as any precedent, the effects will be far from predictable.

 In this graphic, we visualize the destinations that saw the biggest influx of seasonal centi-millionaire residents in 2022.